ldapjs/node-ldapjs/docs/server.md

 `listen(port, [host], [callback])`

 Begin accepting connections on the specified port and host.
-If the host is omitted, the server will accept connections directed to any IPv4 address (INADDR\_ANY).
+If the host is omitted, the server will accept connections directed to the IPv4 address `127.0.0.1`.
+To listen on any other address, supply said address as the `host` parameter.
+For example, to listen on all available IPv6 addresses supply `::` as the `host` (note, this _may_ also result in listening on all available IPv4 addresses, depending on operating system behavior).

+We highly recommend being as explicit as possible with the `host` parameter.
+Listening on all available addresses (through `::` or `0.0.0.0`) can lead to potential security issues.

 This function is asynchronous.
 The last parameter callback will be called when the server has been bound.